- Discuss with your counselor the influence that EIGHT of the following

 ** If this cannot be arranged, demonstrate to your counselor that you understand the components of a medical history and physical, and discuss the instruments involved.

-For requirement 7a, you can click on one of the
+For requirement 7a you can click on the

-and the former Class 1, 2, and 3 Personal Health and Medical Record Forms, which were phased out in 2009.
+The new form has replaced all previous versions and the former Class 1, 2, and 3 Personal Health and Medical Record Forms.

-Click Here to see the FAQs concerning the new Annual Health and Medical Record Form
+Click Here to download the Annual Health and Medical Record Form

 BSA Advancement ID#: